RyanHelgoth/inhouse-discord-bot/README.md

 - Once the bot is completed, commands and their uses will be listed here.

 # Who worked on Inhouse Discord Bot?
-- All the python code is written by Ryan Helgoth
+- All the Python code is written by Ryan Helgoth